1. United States

 🎣 What are anglers currently catching in the United States?

-Recent catches logged in the United States include Smallmouth bass, Channel catfish, and Spotted bass, with active reports coming in from waters like Grand River and Lake Erie.
+Recent catches logged in the United States include Largemouth bass, Channel catfish, and Smallmouth bass, with active reports coming in from waters like Long Island Sound and Lake Erie.
 What's biting changes week to week depending on weather, water temperature, and season.

 Open the to see the latest reports from the United States in real time — including bait, conditions, and exact locations.